 How?
 Gaming the system can actually decrease your engagement and destroy your reputation by creating a spammy presence that makes a bad impression of would-be followers and potential customers.

-If you plan to buy Instagram likes and followers to fool your audience as part of your Instagram strategy, it’s time to rethink that approach.
+If you plan to buy Instagram likes to fool your audience as part of your Instagram strategy, it’s time to rethink that approach.

-In this post, we’ll show you -with an exclusive experiment– why you should NEVER BUY Instagram followers, and we suggest a few tried-and-true tactics to build your brand the authentic way, so you will NOT be tempted to BUY Instagram likes!
+In this post, we’ll show you why you should NEVER BUY Instagram likes, and we suggest a few tried-and-true tactics to build your brand the authentic way, so you will NOT be tempted to BUY Instagram likes!

 Why Brands Buy Instagram Likes

-The Explore tab, which can find be found by clicking the magnifying-glass symbol on the bottom navigation menu, is a compilation of posts on different topics that you’ve liked — and posts liked by accounts you regularly interact with.
+The Explore tab, which can be found by clicking the magnifying glass symbol on the bottom navigation menu, is a compilation of posts on different topics that you’ve liked — and posts liked by accounts you regularly interact with.

-Since Explore shows users posts that their followers like in each topic channel, it’s an effective way for businesses to reach a new audience.
+Since Explore shows users the posts that their followers like in each topic channel, and since more than 50% of Instagram accounts use Explore regularly, it’s an effective way for businesses to reach a new audience.

 Why You Should Never Buy Instagram Likes